 Lois Lenski Elementary School

-- Lois Lenski Elementary School's student population of 573 students has declined by 5% over five school years.
+- Lois Lenski Elementary School's student population of 571 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2013, 2019)|